TOH1004/TOH1004/README.md

 I am a Year 1 student in the Bachelor of Computer Science (Data Engineering) with Honours program at Universiti Teknologi Malaysia (UTM).

-* 🌍  I'm based in Batu Pahat
+* 🌍  I'm based in Batu Pahat, Johor
 * ✉️  You can contact me at [tsthong4@gmail.com](mailto:tsthong4@gmail.com)
 * 🧠  I'm learning C++